Legal Aid Auburn

 Empower yourself with our support—Reach out today!

-The Indigent Project also extends its Legal Aid services to workers in Auburn dealing with job-related injuries, workers’ compensation claims, and other personal injuries.
-By providing access to expert legal guidance and connecting individuals with the right resources, we seek to help ensure that everyone, regardless of financial situation, can achieve a fair outcome.
+The Indigent Project also extends its Legal Aid services to workers in Auburn experiencing workers’ compensation claims, job-related injuries, and other not-at-fault injuries.
+By providing access to expert legal guidance and connecting you with the right resources, we aim to help everyone achieve a fair outcome, regardless of their financial situation.

 Don’t navigate this alone—Let us help you!